Glavo/java-ffi-benchmark/README.md

 }
 ```

-The Java implementation of the callback function uses `sun.misc.Unsafe` to obtain the value through the address.
+The Java implementation of the callback function uses `sun.misc.Unsafe` to get the value from address.

 ```java
 static final Unsafe UNSAFE = /*...*/;